Last Updated on

 “The big move for NEO is creating an entire smart economy.
 It has incorporated digital assets, smart contracts, and a digital identity that can be used for real-world applications and become integrated into the real economy.
 China could (and may) be a candidate for that first real-world application and integration.”

-Brian Evans, angel trader, adviser and blockchain evangelist.
+Brian Evans, angel investor, adviser and blockchain evangelist.

 Other experts have been concerned by China’s ban of ICOs.
 Brian Evans has suggested that NEO’s future relies on takeup by Chinese ICOs.